In this tutorial, you will explore the std::gettemporarybuffer function in C++ along with its syntax and sample illustrations.

 Example 1:

-Let's take an example to illustrate the use of the std::gettemporarybuffer in C++.
+Let's consider an illustration to demonstrate the utilization of the std::gettemporarybuffer function in C++.

 #include <memory>